Ultra Fast Calorimeter Simulation with Generative Machine Learning on FPGAs: Results

 With good qualitative agreement of key features such as peak location and distribution and tail shapes, along with $S$ values below 0.1, these results further confirm good quality of VAE generated samples, even after compression for FPGA deployment.

 To further evaluate the fidelity of the fast simulation, a set of physics-motivated evaluation metrics is defined using one-dimensional histograms of key observables, following a compatible definition in Ref.~\cite{Krause_2025}.
 The set of evaluated observables comprises the energy deposited in individual calorimeter voxels ($E_i$), the total reconstructed energy response, and several shower-shape variables that are essential for accurate object reconstruction.
 A detailed definition of these observables is given in Table~\ref{tab:v}.
 The true incident photon energy, denoted by $E_{\mathrm{inc}}$, is used as a conditioning variable.
-The quantities $\eta_i(K)$ and $\Delta\eta_i(K)$ specify the position and size (in millimeters) of voxel $i$ in the $\eta$ direction for calorimeter layer $K$, with analogous definitions for $\phi_i(K)$ and $\Delta\phi_i(K)$ in the $\phi$ direction.
+The quantity $\Delta\eta_i(K)$ specifies the position (in millimeters) of voxel $i$ in the $\Delta\eta$ direction for calorimeter layer $K$, with an analogous definition for $\Delta\phi_i(K)$ in the $\Delta\phi$ direction.

+Figure~\ref{fig:layer2_phys_variables} shows the distributions of the shower-shape observables defined in Table~\ref{tab:v}, comparing the Geant4 truth, the VAE-GPU generated, and VAE-FPGA generated results for layer 2, which is selected for demonstration.
+The histograms cover the layer energy $E(K)$, the energy centroids $\overline{\eta}(K)$ and $\overline{\phi}(K)$, and the corresponding shower widths $\sigma_\eta(K)$ and $\sigma_\phi(K)$.
+These variables jointly characterize the lateral development of the shower and its spatial localization within the calorimeter.
+The observables and their correlations match the reference simulation closely near the mean, with moderate to high disagreement at small shower widths, as expected given the limited capacity of the VAE.
+However, the generated distributions of the VAE-FPGA model track those of the VAE-GPU within the level of agreement expected given the impact of quantization, pruning, and different training frameworks (QKeras 0.9 was used for the quantization-aware training of the VAE-FPGA, while Keras 2.12 was used for the VAE-GPU).